 A math course must be taken during each semester of a student’s tenure at Cathedral.

 1. All Cathedral students must meet the World Language requirement.

 2. The Language Support Program also requires at least two years (4 semesters) of Composition/Writing.

 3. Freshmen placed in Honors English take Honors or AP World History.
 Freshmen placed in Honors English may take Honors Biology.
 Freshmen placed in Academic English take Academic Biology.
-Freshmen placed in College Prep English are recommended to take Physical Science.
+Freshmen placed in College Prep English are recommended to take College Prep Biology.

 The Indiana State Department of Education and the Commission for Higher Education strongly recommend that all students complete the Core 40 requirements in order to be considered for regular admission to Indiana’s four-year public colleges, two-year public colleges or entry into the workforce.
 In addition, if a student completes Core 40 with a 2.0 or better (on a 4.0 scale) and meets financial need guidelines, that student can receive up to 90 percent of approved tuition and fees at Indiana public colleges and universities.
 There is also increased interest from private colleges as well as organizations in awarding aid to very successful Core 40 students.
 The Core 40 and Academic Honors Diploma are subject to change.
 Cathedral will communicate any changes made by the state as soon as we are informed of such changes.